In the fourth-quarter 2014, Dover's adjusted earnings grew 2% year

-We reiterate our Neutral recommendation on Dover Corporation with a
+Hence, we have maintained our Neutral recommendation on Dover with

 Incorporated in 1955, New York-based Dover Corporation (DOV) is